 - Keep repeating this cycle until your headache feels better.

 As the name suggests, this pressure point is located where the bridge of your nose meets, right underneath the eyebrow.
-The side of each nose bridge is where the pressure point is located.
+The side of each nose bridge is where the pressure points are located.
+This acupressure point is particularly effective in relieving sinus pressure and providing pain relief for regular headaches as well.

 - Use your index finger and apply moderate to gentle pressure on each side of the bridge.